AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 For an objective comparison, we focus on the relative error ($\text{rel\_error} = 1 - \frac{\text{pred}}{\text{truth}}$) of the kcal output.
 We also provide the absolute error (L1 error) of calories (in kcal), fat, protein, and carbohydrates (each in grams).

 We computed a baseline as described in [@sec:models], then we compared the results for three different questions.
+Unless noted otherwise, the model is a DenseNet121, predicting kcal, macros and ingredients per 100g.

+We first compared different model architectures, as seen in [@tbl:resbymodel].
+The DenseNet architecture provided the best results.
+ResNet and ResNeXt [@resnext] both had worse results.

+We then compared predicting the calories for different amounts of food ([@tbl:resperper]), since we do not have an estimation of the actual amount of food in each picture.
+The most useful prediction, which is the amount of calories per portion, did not yield satisfactory results.
+This can be mostly attributed to the fact that we had less data for these predictions (see [@sec:stats]), and that the number of portions in one recipe is very subjective.
+Predicting the amounts per 100g of raw mass works best.

+Lastly, we compared the effect of predicting the macronutrient amounts (fat, carbohydrates, protein) and of the ingredients in addition to the calorie amount [@tbl:resbytask].
+It can be seen that using multi-task learning improves the performance of our model.
+This shows that the model is able to learn the correlation between the amount of different macronutrients and the amount of calories, as well as between the ingredients and the calories, even though how these are correlated (e.g. 1g of protein = 4kcal) is never explicitly given.

-Our results can be seen in [@tbl:res].
-Example outputs can be seen in [@fig:results].
+A set of example outputs from our best model can be seen in [@fig:results].

 <!--
 \begin{table}